gracewang0904/Taylor-Swift-fan-website/README.md

 Navigate between Home, About, and Store pages using the navigation bar.

 ### 📸 Credits
-Followed Youtube videos by [Web Dev Simplified](https://www.youtube.com/watch?v=YeFzkC2awTM&list=PLZlA0Gpn_vH9xx-RRVNG187ETT2ekWFsq&index=11)
+Followed YouTube videos by [Web Dev Simplified](https://www.youtube.com/watch?v=YeFzkC2awTM&list=PLZlA0Gpn_vH9xx-RRVNG187ETT2ekWFsq&index=11)

 All images, content, fonts are from the internet.

 Inspired by Taylor Swift and her music.

 Enjoy the site :)